thecollekta/project-nexus/docs/api/graphql.md

 - **API Endpoints**: 1000 requests per hour

 If you exceed these limits, you'll receive a `429 Too Many Requests` response.

+## Best Practices

+1. **Use Pagination**: Always use pagination for product lists to improve performance.
+2. **Select Only Needed Fields**: Request only the fields you need to reduce payload size.
+3. **Use Variables**: Use GraphQL variables for dynamic queries.
+4. **Handle Errors**: Always check for and handle error responses.
+5. **Cache Responses**: Implement client-side caching for better performance.
+6. **Rate Limiting**: Be aware of API rate limits and implement appropriate backoff strategies.